 How to pick the best apples:

-Apples from the grocery store might be a year old, or even older, thanks to technology in perfect storage conditions.
+Apples from the grocery store might be a year old, or even older, thanks to technology and perfect storage conditions.
 While they are fine to eat, they aren’t as crisp and flavorful.
 They also start to get mealy after a few days, since they degrade a faster pace once leaving their perfectly controlled environment (and they are 8 or 12 months old!)

 I like to buy in-season apples from the farmers markets, roadside stands, or go apple picking at the orchard.